SimonMaghiar/STM32F4xx---ARM-Cortex-M4/Main/README.md

 Note3: The master generates always the START, STOP bit.
 Also the Master tells the slave whether he wants to write data or to read data from the slave.
 This is done by the R/W bit which is the LSB on the address byte (address length = 7 bit + 1  bit R/W bit)

+The sketch for the Arduino for this project can be found in the Arduino folder(it's the same sketch used for i2c_master_rx_testing.c)  and also a file captured with logic analyzer.